LaunchCodeEducation/data-analysis-curriculum/content/sql-part-4/reading/subqueries/_index.md

 ## Non-Correlated Subqueries

-Non-Correlated subqueries are queries that can run on their own regardless of the outer query.
+Non-correlated subqueries are queries that can run on their own regardless of the outer query.
 This type of subquery will only run one time instead of executing row by row.

 {{% notice blue Example "rocket" %}}
 The example below will utilize a nested subquery to return the row with the max rotten tomatoes score: